Clendon House

 Following Clendon’s death in 1872, his wife Jane (who was of Hokianga Maori descent) was left with huge debts and eight children.
 Fortunately, Jane and her family managed to keep home, family and possessions together.

-The house remained in the possession of the Clendon family till 1972 when it and the contents were purchased by the NZHPT for visitors to relive a fascinating part of New Zealand history.
+The house remained in the possession of the Clendon family till 1972 when it and the contents were purchased by Heritage New Zealand for visitors to relive a fascinating part of New Zealand history.